weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 :::info Added in v1.23.0
 :::

-If you have a new collection, enable AutoPQ.
-AutoPQ automates the PQ training step so you don't have to load your data in two phases.
+For new collections, use AutoPQ.
+AutoPQ automates triggering of the PQ training step at a threshold.

 ### 1. Set the environment variable